yseulthb/yseulthb.github.io/_pages/slowscience.md

 {% include toc %}

+Slow Science is defined in comparison with the slow food movement (see the [wiki page](https://en.wikipedia.org/wiki/Slow_Food) to know more about this Italy-originating movement) where quality is praised, bilateral relationships between actors of an ecosystem are necessary for all parties involved to be able to voice their needs, concerns and interests.
+The science philosopher [Isabelle Stengers](https://en.wikipedia.org/wiki/Isabelle_Stengers) has contributed a lot to defining and making this movement better known.
+You will find her seminal book referenced further down.

 I recently gave a talk on Slow Science x Eco/Evo for [SORTEE](https://www.sortee.org/). [[Webinar info]](https://events.humanitix.com/sortee-webinar-in-defense-of-depth-slow-science-for-sustainable-progress-in-ecology-and-evolution).
 You can find the presentation <a href="/pdf/SlowScienceSORTEE.pdf" target="_blank">[here]</a>.

 A few years ago, I already had the opportunity to give a talk about Slow Science at the online conference [LiveMEEG2020](https://livemeeg2020.org/) in October 2020.
 You can access my slides <a href="/pdf/SlowScience.pdf" target="_blank">[here]</a> to have an overview of my presentation.